cyansprite/Extract/README.md

 Use `["reg]s` motion, this will delete and replace with the register you pick.
 If no register is specified it will use the default.

+##### Pinning

+Use `<leader>p` to open a input to ask you which you would like to pin.
+After doing this it will stay at the top of your list, so if even if you add more items to the list, putting will still use that pinned value.

+To unpin use `<leader>P`.

+Optinonally you can use ExtractPin and ExtractUnPin on the command line as well.

 #### Insert Mode